MiningMark48/Misc-Configs/README.md

  * a.
 You have the ability to view the code and art.
  * b.
 You have the ability to use portions of the code if you wish.
  * c.
 Any art or sound material is not for public use unless otherwise stated.
  * d.
-You may not redistibute this project by no means, only to which you may provide a link to the official download page.
+You may not redistribute this project by no means, only to which you may provide a link to the official download page.
  * e.
 You may include this in your private and/or public mod pack, downloads must come from the official download page.

 ##### Article III - Contributions
  * a.
-You have the ability to submit and offer contibutions such as code or textures.
+You have the ability to submit and offer contributions such as code or textures.
  * b.
 Any contributions made are submitted to this license but are however for the public domain.

 ***